Concordium/concordium.github.io/source/shared/net/concepts/concepts-delegation.rst

     Currently delegation is only available on Testnet.

 On the Concordium blockchain, bakers run the protocol that generates blocks, and the action of creating blocks is baking.
 Bakers are rewarded for every block that they create with a payment of some CCD.
-Because Concordium runs a “proof-of-stake” protocol, each baker needs to stake an amount to bake, and the probability of being selected to create the next block is proportional to each baker’s stake.
+Because Concordium runs a proof-of-stake protocol, each baker needs to stake an amount to bake, and the probability of being selected to create the next block is proportional to each baker’s stake.
 So the payment may be seen as an interest on the baker’s capital.

 Not everyone with CCD has the resources needed to run a baker. **Delegation** enables everyone to earn interest.
 Any party with CCD may delegate some of their capital to a baker.
 This increases the baker’s chance of baking the next block and getting rewards, which are then shared with the delegators.
 This is a non-custodial solution: when a party delegates an amount of CCD to a baker, the CCDs are not transferred to the baker and remain under the party's control; they are just considered part of the baker's stake for the proof-of-stake protocol.
 Staked CCDs, both for delegators and bakers, cannot be spent while staked.
 Unstaking CCDs is subject to a cool-down period.